Compute Architecture

 Compute-Compute Separation

 Compute-compute separation is an architecture that isolates the compute used for ingestion from the compute used for queries, allowing you to scale them independently.
-Multiple virtual instances can access the same, real-time datasets, and virtual instances can be quickly spun up or down to accommodate variable workloads.
+Multiple Virtual Instances can access the same, real-time datasets, and Virtual Instances can be quickly spun up or down to accommodate variable workloads.

 This means you can efficiently scale Rockset by changing the sizes of your virtual instances or by spinning up new ones, while guaranteeing data freshness across all virtual instances.